ExchangeBC/concierge/docs/FUNCTIONAL_SPEC.md

 #### Tips for Writing Feature Definitions

+- Each feature definition should explicitly define its premises.
+For example, note how "Feature Definition Example 2" above does not implicitly rely on the premise that a Program Staff has accepted the terms and conditions from "Feature Definition Example 1" to view a Buyer's profile.
+In other words, a feature definition should not rely on premises from other definitions — they should be as comprehensive as possible.
 - Always capitalise user personas, and refer to them explicitly.
 For example, "Given the **P**rogram **S**taff...". i.e. Never refer to users with pronouns (e.g. "they").
+If you need to refer to a generic user, simply refer to them as "User."
 - Each clause in a feature definition should be separated by a new line (two blank spaces at the end of each line in Markdown).
 - Multiple features should be separated by a paragraph (a full blank line between feature definitions in Markdown).
 - Other than capitalisation, feature definitions (generally) do not require punctuation, except for a full stop at the end of the definition.